Archaeological gems at Ammersoyen Castle

 Ammersoyen Castle was built around the year 1300 and is one of Holland’s best-known moated castles.
 It was constructed according to a new design introduced by Count Floris V, which includes the towers standing apart from the central building, making it easier to defend the castle.
 Ammersoyen holds centuries of history – in more ways than one.
 When the castle was restored during the last century, innumerable artefacts were found in its famous moat, including objects made from ceramics, glass, silver and bronze.
 Part of the finds are now exhibited in the castle, offering a priceless insight into more than 600 years of history.

 Visitors to the castle can roam around its many halls and chambers, and see the towers, the mediaeval Great Hall and the ladies’ chambers.
 Guided tours are also available.
 There’s plenty to see and discover for children too, including treasure chests and exciting lookouts and hatches.
 They can try on parts of a suit of armor and there are fun (and educational!) games, too.

 Holland’s landscape is punctuated by the turrets and towers of its many castles.
 And the province of Gelderland is especially rich in history and castles, offering visitors many opportunities to step back in time through centuries of grandeur and opulence.

 The castle is open April through October, Tuesday to Sunday, 11:00-17:00; November through March, Sundays, 11:00-17:00.
 Open for groups on appointment throughout the year.
 Guided tours are available.

-We recommend: Don’t miss the regional products of Gelderland that you can try and buy.
+Don’t miss the regional products of Gelderland that you can try and buy.
 Make the most of top quality meat dishes or pick your own fruit.